 The Council shall cause accurate minutes to be kept of its proceedings at its meetings.

-8. Pecuniary interest
+8. Pecuniary interests, disclosure of

 (1) Any member of the Council who has a direct or indirect pecuniary interest in any matter that is being considered or is about to be considered at a meeting of the Council shall as soon as possible after the relevant facts have come to his knowledge, disclose the nature of his interest to those present at the meeting and that disclosure shall be recorded in the minutes of the meeting.